- Careers &

 Family and Medical Leave is "protected time," which means that eligible faculty or staff members on leave will not lose their position, suffer a demotion, or have a decrease in salary because of using Family and Medical Leave.

 Baylor reduces the amount of eligible FMLA granted by any previously used weeks in the prior 12 month period.
-Faculty and staff granted FMLA must use available paid leave benefits: paid parental leave and accrued sick, vacation, and personal leave, after which remaining FMLA will be a non-compensated leave of absence.
+Faculty and staff granted FMLA must use available paid leave benefits: paid parental leave and accrued vacation and sick after which remaining FMLA will be a non-compensated leave of absence.

 Adoption of a child, and care for the adopted child within one year of placement